 Education

-Jason earned his G.P.D. in Saxophone Performance, B.M. in Music Education and a Performers Certificate in Saxophone from the Peabody Conservatory, and his M.M. in Saxophone Performance from the University of Michigan.
+Jason earned his G.P.D. in Saxophone Performance, B.M. in Music Education, and a Performers Certificate in Saxophone from the Peabody Conservatory, and his M.M. in Saxophone Performance from the University of Michigan.

 Performance and Teaching Experience

 In addition to teaching at Levine, Jason is the Music Department Chair at North Bethesda Middle School.
-He formerly a teacher at the University of Michigan and the University of Windsor.
+He was formerly a teacher at the University of Michigan and the University of Windsor.

 At Levine